vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-lookup/README.md

 (1) create a **service** acting as an adapter for the quick search by implementing interface `RefLookupService`.
 This interface has:

+- `id`: a unique string identifier for the service (e.g. `'viaf'`, `'biblissima'`).
+Used to match against `lookupProviderOptions`.
-- a `getName` function used to retrieve a user-friendly name from the item model;
+- `getName`: function to retrieve a user-friendly name from the item model.
-- a `lookup` function getting a filter implementing `RefLookupFilter`, and returning an observable with a list of matching items.
-The filter is the minimum required for the lookup, i.e. has a text and a limit (=maximum count of items to return).
+- `lookup`: function getting a filter implementing `RefLookupFilter`, returning an observable with matching items.

 For an example, serverless implementation see [WebColorLookup](../../../src/app/refs/ref-lookup-pg/ref-lookup-pg.component.ts) in the demo app.